mghondo/my-website/README.md

 ##What it is right now

-Some more fun stuff happening while noah is balbbing about anthropology
+Some more fun stuff happening while noah is balbbing about anthropology ssssssss

 ## What it is right now